The Human Business supports a very important campaign called The Better Business Act (BBA).

 The BBA has cross party parliamentary support and is championed by large and small businesses.
 The campaign to reform s172 is building momentum and the voices for reform are increasing and getting louder.

-However, as small business with all of the shares owned by the company’s directors we don’t have to wait for the proposed legislation to be enacted.
+However, if you’re a small business with all of shares owned by the company’s directors you don’t have to wait for the proposed legislation to be enacted.

-We would encourage everyone who owns a private limited company to do the same whilst continuing to campaigning for the legislative changes that would force publicly owned businesses to do the same.
+We would encourage everyone who owns a private limited company to make the change whilst continuing to campaigning for the legislative changes that would force publicly owned businesses to do the same.

 Let’s make business better!